 8.5 In the event of exercising your data rights we will require suitable identification such as a copy of your passport.

-8.6 If you are unhappy with the way we have processed your personal data, please contact our Head of Risk and Compliance using the contact details set out in clause 1 of this privacy notice.
+8.6 If you are unhappy with the way we have processed your personal data, please contact our Data Protection Officer using the contact details set out in clause 1 of this privacy notice.
 If you remain unhappy with how your complaint is dealt with you should contact the Information Commissioner’s Office (https://ico.org.uk/).
 Alternatively, you are entitled to make a complaint to the Information Commissioner’s Office without first referring your complaint to us.

 9.1 For more information on how cookies are used on our website, please see our cookies policy below.